Rene Maglanque

-Rene E. Maglanque is a Filipino politician who currently served as mayor of Candaba since 2019, having previously held this post from 2013 until 2016.
+Rene Estacio Maglanque (born February 11, 1966) is a Filipino politician who currently served as mayor of Candaba since 2019, having previously held this post from 2013 until 2016.

 On July 17, 2020, Maglanque tested positive for COVID-19.
 His vice mayor Michael Sagum became acting vice mayor of the municipality after he diagnosed with the disease, according to him.